V-Squared/v2-Plan/system/reference.md

 4. m.type: What kind of data is created with execution of the issue.

-## Optional Label groups and their function in V²Plan:
+## Optional Base Label groups and their function in V²Plan:
 Like the name suggestions you can add optional labels, but you do not have to.

 1. o.debt: Technical debt.
 You close the issue now, but later have to fix the debt.